wavefrontHQ/docs/pages/doc/proxies_installing.md

   ```
   To view the proxy log, run `docker logs <proxy_container_id>`.

-### Configuring Proxy Ports for Metrics, Histograms, and Traces
+### Configuring Listener Ports for Metrics, Histograms, and Traces

 The proxy listens on different ports for different kinds of data.
 These ports are specified in the [proxy configuration file](proxies_configuring.html#proxy-configuration-properties).